maximaximal/Paracooba/README.md

 Minimum tested boost version: 1.65.1

 All other dependencies are included in this source-tree (and submodules) and do not have to be handled specifically.
+[Distrac](https://github.com/maximaximal/Distrac) can also be excluded from the build, either by simply not cloning the submodule or by setting `-DENABLE_DISTRAC=OFF` to CMake.

 Building
 --------